 Funding for such financial aid is made through the National Student Financial Aid Scheme (NSFAS) and hence the size of any award is determined according to the NSFAS means test.

-The closing date for application for financial aid is the 31st August 2014 for new students and 31st August 2014 in respect of returning students.
+The closing date for application for financial aid is the 31st August 2018 for new students and returning students.